Human Hands as Probes for Interactive Object Understanding: Object Affordance Prediction

 In addition to this grasp classification layer, we also have another head consisting of one linear layer (128-dimensional output) that is trained using $\Lt$ on the \epic dataset to {\it adapt} the GUN-71 classifier to work well on \epic dataset.
 This $\Lt$ uses the hand tracks obtained using detector from \cite{shan2020understanding} on the \epic dataset, as used by the other parts of our paper.

 This network is trained jointly by minimizing $L_c + \Lt$ using Adam optimizer with a learning rate of $10^{-4}$ and 0.05 weight decay.
 We use a batch size 128.
 We perform random crops, horizontal flips, and color jitter as augmentations.
-We train for a maximum of 300 epochs where we early stop based on the validation performance.
-For $\Lt$, we use a window of length 4 to sample positive hand crops.
+We train for a maximum of 60 epochs where we early stop based on the validation performance.
+For $\Lt$, we use a window of length 10 to sample positive hand crops.
 We only train on tracks with a minimum length of 15 frames.
+We save the model after every 3 epochs, and select the snapshot based on the validation performance on the GAO task.
+Typically, training for 24-30 epochs resulted in the best performance where each epoch consisted of training for 64 iterations.

 \textbf{ACP (no $\Lt$).} This model is trained similarly to ACP but only for minimizing $L_c$ cross entropy loss for classification.